Randy Harrison: Career

+In 2024, Harrison announced he had decided to leave the public eye and change careers to become a therapist.

 Personal life

 Harrison, who is gay, dated Advertising Age columnist Simon Dumenco from 2002 to 2008; the two met when Dumenco interviewed Harrison for a New York magazine cover story.
-As of December 2009, Harrison lives in Williamsburg, Brooklyn, with his cats Ella and Aggie.
+As of December 2009, Harrison lived in Williamsburg, Brooklyn, with his cats Ella and Aggie.